TUVYAGEL/Platform-Task/README.md

 Make sure that both the server and the client directories are under one father dir.

-one you do that everything is ready. you can run it all from the server side.   (please notice that every time you change the react, you have to rebuild) enjoy
+Once you did that everything is ready. you can run it all from the server side.   (please notice that every time you change the react, you have to rebuild) enjoy